 See paragraph B.2 for more details.

-This project fulfil the criteria for deemed additionality.
+This project fulfils the criteria for deemed additionality.

 B.4.
 Description of the sources and gases included in the project boundary and proof that the micro--scale VPA is located within the geographical boundary of the registered PoA.